The Clear Edge

 • Reality:

-These “invisible drains” consumed 18 hours weekly at dramatically reduced energy levels.
+These “invisible drains” consumed 18 hours each week at dramatically reduced energy levels; she was still working, but operating at only about 30% of her capacity.

 The fix